scrapy/scrapy/docs/topics/exporters.rst

 Item Exporters work or need more custom functionality (not covered by the default exports), continue reading below.

-In order to use an Item Exporter, you  must instantiate it with its required args.
-Each Item Exporter requires different arguments, so check each exporter documentation to be sure, in :ref:`topics-exporters-reference`.
+In order to use an Item Exporter, you must use the Factory Method to instantiate it.
+Each Item Exporter requires different arguments, so check each exporter's documentation in :ref:topics-exporters-reference.
 After you have instantiated your exporter, you have to:

 1. call the method :meth:`~BaseItemExporter.start_exporting` in order to signal the beginning of the exporting process